tonethar/IGME-330-Master/notes/firebase-3.md

 - You will display this data to the user by generating HTML list items - `<li>` elements in the `forEach()` loop above
 - Hint: `childData` is on object that holds the user score - and it has `userId`, `game` and `score` properties
+- Test it by adding new user scores with **firebase-high-score.html** - they should immediately appear in the list

 **When you are done, it should look like this:**